-Monitoring the dwelling value associated with a flood insurance policy is vital to determine if a reduction in coverage triggers the need for force-placed insurance.
+Monitoring the insurable value associated with a flood insurance policy is vital to determine if a reduction in coverage triggers the need for force-placed insurance.
 Modern insurance tracking systems use sophisticated technology to automate the monitoring process and are necessary to keep lenders safe from regulatory scrutiny.

 Let Miniter Help

 Due to Risk Rating 2.0, loan servicing teams are likely to face many flood insurance renewal policies that will not provide sufficient coverage to remain compliant with regulatory standards.
 This means that the need for force-placed insurance will increase.
 And, it may lead to

 At Miniter, we have a proven method for limiting the need for force-placed insurance.
 Using our Borrower Centric℠ approach to insurance tracking, we provide our lenders protection from compliance failures and help maintain borrower satisfaction.